THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The Q (quarantine) dock is fenced off from the rest of the marina, but easily accessible them rough the channel.
 When we arrived there were several boats already there, waiting for customs to start up for the day.
 We had brownies and beverages lined up to offer the officials (always good to have ready!)

-What they didn’t take: any nut products (nut butters, almonds, cashews, peanuts); seeds (chia and alfalfa); dairy products (uht milk and butter).
+What they didn’t take: any nut products (nut butter, almonds, cashews, peanuts); seeds (chia and alfalfa); dairy products (UHT milk and butter).

 The guys also inspected our tent and camping gear, and our bikes.
 They asked for a full history of what countries we had been to on the boat – all 22 of them!

 After those two guys left, we were told we could leave, so we made arrangement to move to the marina for a slip.
 A few minutes later though, a woman came through with a dog to sniff around.
 I feel like it was not required since we were told we could move, but of course, when asked we didn’t say no. The dog was super friendly, giving me kisses and sniffing out the brownies and bacon.

 We moved to the northernmost slip at the marina, the last one available for a cat.
 Once we got the boat settled, we took off for the marina office, which turned out to be WAY down the other end.
 It just happens to be the day for a cruiser’s festival and the end of the All Points Rally, with people selling items off their boat and the local stores having booths set up.
 Everyone was out and we quickly ran into friends.
 Here’s who all we know on Opua: